jaxbot/semantic-highlight.vim/README.md

 This version has:
 * automatic change colors to be comfortable with light backgrounds
-* compatible with Oni edito - in future this should be compatible with any Nvim gui
+* compatible with Oni editor - in future this should be compatible with any Nvim gui